Bot Or Not: A Tale Of Two Minceys

-A bot or not a bot, that was the question in major media venues since the take-down of supposed “Trumpbot” Nicole Mincey at Twitter.
+A bot or not a bot, that was the question in major media venues since the takedown of supposed “Trumpbot” Nicole Mincey at Twitter.
 Despite several reports to the contrary, the Nicole Mincey/proTrump45 Twitter profile was neither a bot nor purged from the site for being a bot.
-In actuality, after the controversy made its rounds in the media the Nicole persona account attempted to sell the, now infamous, Twitter handle and it’s accompanying followers.
+In actuality, after the controversy made its rounds in the media, the Nicole persona account attempted to sell the now-infamous Twitter handle and its accompanying followers.

 Misinformation abounds in the tale of two Minceys.
-Multiple outlets reported that the account was a bot and deleted for being a bot.
+Multiple outlets reported that the account was a bot and deleted for being one.
 In actuality, Twitter bots are perfectly legal so long as they follow Twitter’s rules for automation.

-The story seems to begin in March when Nicole Mincey (no “e”) opens a pro-Trump merchandise shop.
-No, it wasn’t the Nicole Mincey (with an “e”) that the twitter account purported to represent and it wasn’t the Pro-Trump45 store that the Twitter persona in question was connected to either.
-Russian bot or not, this story has several hallmarks of a classic “hall of mirrors” style intelligence operation.
+The story seems to begin in March when Nicole Mincy (no “e”) opened a pro-Trump merchandise shop.
+No, it wasn’t the Nicole Mincey (with an “e”) that the Twitter account purported to represent, and it wasn’t the ProTrump45 store that the Twitter persona in question was connected to either.
+Russian bot or not, this story has several hallmarks of a classic “hall of mirrors”-style intelligence operation.

 The story begins at somewhat confusing and only becomes more so as you dig deeper.
 First, you must realize there are two Mincys.
-Mincey with an e is the Twitter persona connected to the ProTrump45 store.
+Mincey with an “e” is the Twitter persona connected to the ProTrump45 store.
 Mincy (no “e”) is a Jersey city student at St. Peter’s Jesuit University.
 The real Mincy is claiming identity theft and reportedly planned to speak to authorities about her case this week on Monday.

 If this were a Russian bot, the “deep cover” job that the Kremlin pulled off is rather impressive.
 The real Nicole Mincy did, in fact, run a pro-Trump merchandise shop online and was even connected to the ProTrump45 store until she allegedly broke with them when she found out they were using her name and a PlaceIt model’s likeness to help push their Trump swag.